Super Connected: UK Government petition

 To promote the campaign, Arnold created a short film featuring public figures including Sir Stephen Fry, Chrissie Hynde, and several UK teachers and doctors, in which they voiced support for the petition’s aims.

 Explaining his motivation, Arnold said: “We all love technology, but it should be a choice, not a requirement.
 When it comes to the digital dial on your child’s life, unregulated tech companies turn it all the way up to the limit, even in schools.
-Parents should have their hands on that dial, not tech companies.”The petition gained support from prominent public figures including Olivia Colman, Midge Ure, Dame Imelda Staunton, Chrissie Hynde, and Sir Stephen Fry, as well as teachers and health professionals.
+Parents should have their hands on that dial, not tech companies.”The petition gained support from prominent public figures including Olivia Colman, Midge Ure, Imelda Staunton, Chrissie Hynde, and Stephen Fry, as well as teachers and health professionals.
 Supported by Arts Council England and Help Musicians, Arnold used his Super Connected Live tour to actively promote the petition, enabling audiences to sign both online and in person at each venue.
 Offering a physical signing option was described as an act of inclusivity and access, ensuring participation for those without access to digital devices.
 Arnold added: “Real life shouldn’t need a login — not for children, or for the vulnerable who need to access healthcare.”If the petition reaches 10,000 signatures, the Government must issue a formal response; at 100,000 signatures, the topic becomes eligible for parliamentary debate.